rocjs/roc-package-web-app-react/GUIDE.md

 - Feedback on all hooks that are executed in Roc
   - Gives a complete overview of what extensions that are executing an action on given hook

-If you are having a problem with a command and feel like you do not know where to being, running with `-b -V` will likely set you on the correct path.
+If you are having a problem with a command and feel like you do not know where to begin, running it with `-b -V` will likely set you on the correct path.

 In addition, [debug](https://github.com/visionmedia/debug) is used internally.
 This means that you can use the `DEBUG` environment variable to access useful information.
 For example: `$ DEBUG="*" roc build`

-There are also the useful settings if you want to add this to your configuration:
+There are also these useful settings if you want to add this to your configuration:

 ```
 --runtime-debug-client    Filter for debug messages that should be shown for the client, see https://npmjs.com/package/debug.